Kitten171922/Kitten171922/README.md

 ## About Me
-I am interested in solving the challenges in the perception of autonomous driving based on computer vision, deep learning, and pattern recognition.
-Specifically, my research interests includes semantically understanding real-world spaces and overcoming the degraded performance of vision systems under adverse conditions such as inclement weather.
-Ultimately, my research aims to develop the appliable perception techniques in the industries.
+I am interested in solving the challenges in the perception of autonomous driving using computer vision, deep learning, and pattern recognition.
+Specifically, my research interests include semantically understanding real-world spaces and overcoming the degraded performance of vision systems under adverse conditions, such as inclement weather.
+Ultimately, my research aims to develop applicable perception techniques in the industries.

-I obtained M.S. in Artificial Intelligence and pursuing PhD at Sogang University.
+I obtained an M.S. in Artificial Intelligence and am pursuing PhD at Sogang University.
 Before joining Sogang, I spent memorable times at Hankuk University of Foreign Studies (HUFS), where I obtained a B.S. in Computer Science.

 ## Research Interest
 - Computer Vision